Virus Fears Weigh On Asian Markets - UrduPoint

 "Analysts are likely to revise down the earnings estimates.
 So, after this rebound, we don't see much value in Asian markets."
 China is the world's biggest importer and consumer of oil -- and prices have been particularly sensitive to the epidemic.

-Both main contracts were higher, though, as conflict in Libya and US sanctions on a subsidiary of Russian state oil giant Rosneft over its role in Venezuela fuelled supply fears.
+Traders of the main contracts were more concerned, however, that conflict in Libya and US sanctions on a subsidiary of Russian state oil giant Rosneft over its role in Venezuela could disrupt supply.

-Brent Crude was up 0.4 percent and West Texas Intermediate was 0.5 percent higher.
+Brent Crude was flat and West Texas Intermediate was 0.5 percent higher.